samueltbrown/gradle-cucumber-plugin/README.md

 ### Running the Tests only

-Once the plugin has been applied, the project dependencies need to be updated with the archive path to your jar file as well as the cucumber-jvm jar file needed for your language.
+Once the plugin has been applied, the project dependencies need to be updated with the cucumber-jvm jar file needed for your language.
 Below 'groovy' is the chosen language.

       dependencies {

-      	cucumberRuntime files("${jar.archivePath}"),
+        ...

-                        'info.cukes:cucumber-groovy:1.1.5'
+      	cucumberRuntime 'info.cukes:cucumber-groovy:1.1.5'

       }